The Loneliness of Being the First

 But most of the time?
 It just feels lonely.

 When you’re the first, there’s no roadmap.
 No one to call and ask, “Is this normal?”
-No one who understands why you’re stressed about things they’ve never had to think about.
+No one in your immediate circle who understands why you’re stressed about things they’ve never had to think about.

-Your family doesn’t get why you’re working weekends.
-Your friends don’t understand why you can’t just “get a regular job.”
-Your partner doesn’t know how to support you because they’ve never seen this done before.
+Your family doesn’t get why you’re working weekends on something that “isn’t even a real job yet.”
+Your friends don’t understand why you can’t just “get a regular job like everyone else.”
+Your partner doesn’t know how to support you because they’ve never seen this path walked before.

-So you’re out here figuring it out alone.
+So here you are.
+Figuring it out alone.
 Making mistakes no one warned you about.
-Celebrating wins that no one around you fully understands.
+Celebrating wins that no one around you fully comprehends the weight of.

 And it’s isolating.